JonahMiller/Stochastic-Quantization/README.md

 # L46-Project

-Cambridge Computer Science Part III L46 project, based on investigating [Stochastic Quantization](https://arxiv.org/pdf/1708.01001.pdf) (SQ).
+Investigation into [Stochastic Quantization](https://arxiv.org/pdf/1708.01001.pdf) (SQ).
+This for the L46 Module in the Computer Science Part III course at the University of Cambridge.

 ## Stochastic Quantization in PyTorch